paulilab/paulilab.github.io/README.md

 * [Editing files in the browser](https://help.github.com/articles/editing-files-in-your-repository/)
 * [Markdown syntax](https://daringfireball.net/projects/markdown/syntax)

+### splash image

+The splash image is specified in the front matter using:

+    splash: /assets/img/splash/…

+If there is no `splash:` record, the `default_splash:` image from `_config.yml` is used.

+Splash image can also be specified for multiple pages at once using the `splash:` entry in the corresponding layout file.

 ### sitemap

 A `sitemap.xml` is automatically build based on the post publish dates.
 If you